adobe/SimpleSensor/README.md

 Examples of modules: [MQTT](https://github.com/AdobeAtAdobe/SimpleSensor_contrib/tree/mqtt_client "MQTT client module"), [websocket server](https://github.com/AdobeAtAdobe/SimpleSensor_contrib/tree/websocket_server "websocket server module"), [websocket client](https://github.com/AdobeAtAdobe/SimpleSensor_contrib/tree/websocket_client "websocket client module")

-1. Initialize :arrow_right: perform logic needed to operate the communication channel and the module, for example, handshakes or opening ports
+1. **Initialize** :arrow_right: perform logic needed to operate the communication channel and the module, for example, handshakes or opening ports

-2. Loop :arrow_right: poll the `inQueue` for messages to send along the communication channel
+2. **Loop** :arrow_right: poll the `inQueue` for messages to send along the communication channel

-3. Close :arrow_right: reverse whatever you did in initialize, then mark the module as `alive=False`.
+3. **Close** :arrow_right: reverse whatever you did in initialize, then mark the module as `alive=False`.

 #### Logger
-The [`ThreadsafeLogger`](#13-threadsafelogger "ThreadsafeLogger class documentation") is a straightforward facade to add messages to the logging queue.
+The [`ThreadsafeLogger`](#13-threadsafelogger "ThreadsafeLogger class documentation") is a simple facade to add messages to the logging queue, which is an instance of `multiprocessing.Queue` that is shared among all modules.
 The logging queue is then consumed by the [`LoggingEngine`](./maxed/simplesensor/loggingEngine.py "Logging engine") which passes those formatted messages to the Python logging module.

 The default configuration logs to `stderr`, as well as to a file located in the `<run directory>/logs` directory.